-- Repeat the action – make 2 small circles and move them as on the picture above.
+- Repeat the action – make 2 small circles and move them as in the picture above.
 Make them white.

 - Select the black circle and now press Ctrl-C and Ctrl-B – now you have one more black circle, but behind the first one, drag again, from left to right, to make it bigger than the black shape.

-- Go to Window>Transperancy, lower the Opacity to 20%.
-What we just did is, to create a little shadow effect and bring some depth into your design.
+- Go to Window>Transperancy, and lower the Opacity to 20%.
+What we just did is, create a little shadow effect and bring some depth into your design.

 As promised, the colors:

 Black and reflection shapes are pure black and white